offbynull/learn/Bioinformatics/input/input.md

  * `{bm} circadian clock` / `{bm} circadian oscillator` - A biological clock that synchronizes roughly around the earth's day-night cycle.
 This internal clock helps many species regulate their physical and behavioural attributes.
 For example, hunt during the night vs sleep during the day (e.g. nocturnal owls).

+ * `{bm} upstream region` - The area just before some interval of DNA.
+Since the direction of DNA is 5' to 3', this area is towards the 5' end (upper end).

+ * `{bm} downstream region` - The area just after some interval of DNA.
+Since the direction of DNA is 5' to 3', this area is towards the 3' end (lower end).

  * `{bm} transcription factor` - A regulatory protein that controls the rate of transcription for some gene that it has influence over (the copying of DNA to mRNA).
 The protein binds to a specific sequence in the gene's upstream region.

  * `{bm} motif` - A pattern that matches against many different k-mers, where those matched k-mers have some shared biological significance.
 The pattern matches a fixed k where each position may have alternate forms.
 The simplest way to think of a motif is a regex pattern without quantifiers.
 For example, the regex `[AT]TT[GC]C` may match to `ATTGC`, `ATTCC`, `TTTGC`, and `TTTCC`.